davidmoten/xuml-tools/README.md

 ### Exception handling ###
 The system should be developed and tested with the aim of no uncaught exceptions being thrown.
 However, unexpected exceptions need to be dealt with properly when they occur.
 For this purpose the developer may implement an [EntityActorListener](https://github.com/davidmoten/xuml-tools/blob/master/xuml-model-compiler-runtime/src/main/java/xuml/tools/model/compiler/runtime/actor/EntityActorListener.java) to perform retries, log/notify errors, or even halt processing on one or all entities.

-An example of setting up an EntityActorListenerFactory is in [AbcTest.java](https://github.com/davidmoten/xuml-tools/blob/master/xuml-model-compiler-test/src/test/java/xuml/tools/jaxb/compiler/test/AbcTest.java).
+An example of setting up an [EntityActorListenerFactory](https://github.com/davidmoten/xuml-tools/blob/master/xuml-model-compiler-runtime/src/main/java/xuml/tools/model/compiler/runtime/actor/EntityActorListenerFactory.java) and assigning it to the current Context is in [AbcTest.java](https://github.com/davidmoten/xuml-tools/blob/master/xuml-model-compiler-test/src/test/java/xuml/tools/jaxb/compiler/test/AbcTest.java).

 More examples: